fleetdm/fleet/docs/Contributing/Deploying-chrome-test-ext.md

 cd ee/fleetd-chrome
 python3 -m http.server
 ```
-- Verify that it works by going to http://localhost:8000 and see the files.
+- Verify that it works by going to http://localhost:8000 to see the files.

 ```
 cd ee/fleetd-chrome